-Figure 5-10 shows de-seasonalised trends in ambient PM10 concentration, based on 12 urban non-roadside AURN sites, all of which have been operating since 1997 or earlier.
+Figure 5-11 shows de-seasonalised trends in ambient PM10 concentration, based on 12 urban non-roadside AURN sites, all of which have been operating since 1997 or earlier.
 The sites are; Belfast Centre, Cardiff Centre, Leamington Spa, Leeds Centre, London Bloomsbury, London North Kensington, Middlesbrough, Newcastle Centre, Nottingham Centre, Salford Eccles, Southampton Centre and Thurrock.
 (Middlesbrough is urban industrial, the others are urban background).
 All 12 sites show a downward trend for PM10 over their period of operation, highly statistically significant (at the 0.001 confidence level).

-Figure 5-10 De-seasonalised Trends in Ambient PM10, 12 Long-Running Urban Non-Roadside AURN Sites 1992 - 2020
+Figure 5-11 De-seasonalised Trends in Ambient PM10, 12 Long-Running Urban Non-Roadside AURN Sites 1992 - 2021

-Middlesbrough is urban industrial, the others are urban background.
+^{}Middlesbrough is urban industrial, the others are urban background.

-Figure 5-11 shows de-seasonalised trends in ambient PM10 concentration, based on 12 urban traffic AURN sites.
+Figure 5-12 shows de-seasonalised trends in ambient PM10 concentration, based on 12 urban traffic AURN sites.
 There are few very long-running urban traffic PM10 sites: only three began monitoring PM10 before 2008.
 The sites shown here have been operating since the start of 2009 or earlier.
-The sites are; Armagh Roadside, Camden Kerbside, Carlisle Roadside, Chepstow A48, Chesterfield Roadside, Leeds Headingley Kerbside, London Marylebone Road, Sandy Roadside, Stanford-le-Hope Roadside, Stockton-on-Tees Eaglescliffe, Swansea Roadside and York Fishergate.
-(Note: Carlisle Roadside was excluded from the UK's compliance reporting from 2019 onwards, as it was within 25m of a major junction.
-The site has now been relocated.
-However, it is included here for consistency with previous years' reports.)
+The sites are; Armagh Roadside, Camden Kerbside, Carlisle Roadside, Chepstow A48, Chesterfield Roadside, Leeds Headingley Kerbside,

+London Marylebone Road, Sandy Roadside, Stanford-le-Hope Roadside, Stockton-on-Tees Eaglescliffe, Swansea Roadside and York Fishergate.
+(Note: Carlisle Roadside has been excluded from the UK's compliance reporting from 2019 onwards, as it was within 25m of a major junction.
+The site was relocated during 2021, but it is included here for consistency with previous years' reports.)

-Most of these sites show a statistically significant downward trend in PM10 concentration over this period (with varying degrees of significance).
-However, this is not the case for all sites: York Fishergate shows no significant trend and Swansea Roadside shows a statistically significant increase.
-As in the case of NO2, it is possible that trends at urban traffic sites are influenced by changes in the volume and type of traffic on the adjacent road.
+Ten of these sites show a downward trend which is highly statistically significant (at the 0.001 confidence level).
+The exceptions are York Fishergate, which shows a downward trend significant at the 0.01 confidence level, and Swansea Roadside which shows a statistically significant increase.
+As in the case of NO2, it is likely that trends at urban traffic sites are influenced by changes in the volume and type of traffic on the adjacent road.

-Figure 5-11 De-seasonalised Trends in Ambient PM10, 12 Long-Running Urban Traffic AURN Sites 2009 - 2020
+Figure 5-12 De-seasonalised Trends in Ambient PM10, 12 Long-Running Urban Traffic AURN Sites 2009 - 2021 greater than or equal to 75% in the relevant year.
+Roadside (urban traffic) and urban background sites are shown by separate, labelled, lines.